oracle/truffleruby/doc/user/faq.md

 on Truffle and Graal as part of an internship at Oracle Labs in the first half of 2013.
 The code was merged into JRuby in early 2014.
-Benoit Daloze and Kevin Menard joined as researchers in the second half of 2014, then Petr Chalupa in 2015, Bradon Fish in 2016 and Duncan MacGregor in 2017.
+Benoit Daloze and Kevin Menard joined as researchers in the second half of 2014, then Petr Chalupa in 2015, Brandon Fish in 2016 and Duncan MacGregor in 2017.
 Since then we have also accepted contributions from people outside Oracle Labs.
 In 2017 the code was forked back out of JRuby after it had matured.